damianhakert/damianhakert.github.io/source/_posts/2015-08-18-gitlab-loves-mattermost.markdown

 We have not taken the decision to include an extra component in the Omnibus packages lightly.
 We think GitLab Mattermost will be a great addition for GitLab users that need all software on-premises.
 We hope that the rest of the community is as exited about this as we are.
-Of course we realize there will also be concens and look forward to discussing these in the comments below.
+We look forward to discussing your ideas and concerns in the comments.